 It also includes a tile border flange so there’s no need to install a trim around the niche perimeter.

-I have installed this style of shower niche before so I can say that it is definitely possible to attach it to your shower wall waterproofing membrane but it is not very easy to do.
+I have installed this style of shower niche before so I can say that it is definitely possible to attach it to your shower wall waterproofing membrane but it’s not very easy to do.

-Because the mounting flange is quite thick, you must recess it into the surface of the backer board to make room for your tile.
+Because the mounting flange of this premade shower niche is quite thick, you must recess it into the surface of the backer board to make room for your tile.

 This procedure will weaken the backer board, so it would also be a good idea to support the perimeter with some back framing.

-b) Retrofit Finished Shower Niches (do not bond to membrane)
+Retrofit Finished Shower Niches (does not bond to membrane)

 Note: This sub-category includes only finished shower niches, so there’s no tiling involved.
 This niche requires a hole to be cut in the backer board, but there is no framing attachment.
 You can assume around $50 – $100 labor for this work.

-This shower niche is constructed of welded stainless steel sheets and has polished stainless steel finish.
+This is yet another type premade shower niche (or prefab niche) constructed of welded stainless steel sheets with a polished stainless steel finish (a few other finishes are available).

-This niche differs significantly from the finished shower niche products above because it does not have an integrated mounting/ bonding flange so it cannot be screwed to the shower wall framing and will not bond to the waterproofing membrane.
+This finished prefab shower niche differs significantly from the finished shower niche products above because it does not have an integrated mounting/ bonding flange so it cannot be screwed to the shower wall framing and will not bond to the waterproofing membrane.

 It is mounted simply by pushing into a square hole cut into the tile and backer board during a shower remodel.
 There is an overlap flange that is glued to the finished tile surface with a bead of silicon.